Why Saudi Arabia Will Struggle to Draw Investors in 2019

-With 2019 just around the corner, Saudi Arabia's economic strategists are busy planning the oil giant's budget for the coming year.
-The outlook for economic growth is good, especially when compared with a year ago.
+With 2019 just around the corner, Saudi Arabia's economic planners are busy at work, planning the oil giant's budget for the coming year.
+On one hand, the outlook for the country's economic growth is good, especially when compared to a year ago.
 Over the past year, oil prices have been high enough that the desert kingdom has succeeded in narrowing its substantial budget deficit faster than originally planned.
-Real growth in the gross domestic product hit 1.8 percent in the first half of 2018 – up a full percentage point from the same period of 2017.
-Non-oil revenue for the first half of 2018 was also up nearly 50 percent year to year from 2017.
-And spending next year looks like it will be higher than ever.
-Riyadh plans to boost government spending by as much as 7 percent as part of total budget expenditures, which are expected to total 1.106 trillion Saudi riyals ($295 billion), for the kingdom's biggest budget ever.
-All told, Saudi authorities project that the country's GDP will grow by 2.9 percent in the coming year.
+Real GDP growth also hit 1.8 percent in the first half of 2018 – up a full 1 percent from the same period of 2017.
+Nevertheless, a deeper problem lurks, namely, the economic engine that is responsible for the country's growth.
+If growth only comes from heavy state spending, rather than private sector activity or higher levels of consumption, Saudi Arabia's ambitious plans to diversify the economy have little chance of success in the near term....